-- Lack of available data on the number of vulnerable populations living in households in the floodplain. - Lack of digital floodplain data to overlay on zoning to determine number of developable lots in the flood hazard area. - Lack of updated floodplain maps.
+- Lack of available data on the number of vulnerable populations living in households in the floodplain. - Lack of digital floodplain data to overlay on zoning to determine number of developable lots in the flood hazard area due to outdated FEMA floodplain maps. - Lack of updated floodplain maps.
 The current floodplain maps for Orange were created in 1982. - Records of damages to the built and natural environment and costs to the town due to flooding events in Orange could be more consistently maintained.
 A more formal system of data collection and maintenance would help improve the Town's hazard mitigation planning, and could also increase the Town's chance of qualifying for various grants.